 Controls, Features, & A Look Inside

-Now that we have established that the Surefire TLR-7 is the current king of the compact weapon lights, the controls are a sticking point for many.
-The flush buttons found on either side of the light aren’t as easy to use as just about every other compact weapon light that I listed earlier with the exception of the older SureFire XC1 A. Even after almost a year of use, I still feel as though the switches on the light are in need of improvement.
+Now that we have established that the Surefire TLR-7 is the current king of compact weapon lights, the controls are a sticking point for many.
+The flush buttons on either side of the light aren’t as easy to use as just about every other compact weapon light I listed earlier, except for the older SureFire XC1 A. Even after almost a year of use, I still feel as though the switches on the light are in need of improvement.
 That said, they are still useable.

 The cool thing about the TLR-7?
-Making some improvements to the switches should be a cakewalk given the design of light.
+Making some improvements to the switches should be a cakewalk, given the design of the light.
 Since there was an issue with the first light that Streamlight sent to me for review, I decided to take it apart and see how the TLR-7 is constructed.
-The photos below should make it pretty apparent that the light is designed to be economical while still being robust enough for every day carry.
+The photos below should make it pretty apparent that the light is designed to be economical while still being robust enough for everyday carry.

-We already talked about output earlier, there is no question that the TLR-7 is the most powerful compact weapon light on the market currently.
-The light ships from the factory with the included strobe mode disabled, which is my preference anyhow.
+We already talked about output earlier; there is no question that the TLR-7 is currently the most powerful compact weapon light on the market—the light ships from the factory with the included strobe mode disabled, which is my preference anyhow.
 If the strobe mode is your thing, the light can be reconfigured using Streamlight’s Ten-Tap system.
-Once you have the strobe mode enabled getting the light into the strobe mode is pretty easy, just double-tap one of the ambidextrous activation switches and the TLR-7 turns whatever room you are illuminating into a party.
+Once you have the strobe mode enabled, getting the light into the strobe mode is pretty easy.
+Just double-tap one of the ambidextrous activation switches, and the TLR-7 turns whatever room you are illuminating into a party.

-Now, if you are one of those that have put their pistol into a range bag only to find that it had been switched on inadvertently you will be pleased to learn about the “safe” position that prevents inadvertent operation.
-Preventing your batteries from getting kilt in your range bag is reasonably simple, just loosen the front cap about a quarter turn and you will feel a detent that renders the light inoperable.
+Now, if you are one of those who have put their pistol into a range bag only to find that it had been switched on inadvertently, you will be pleased to learn about the “safe” position that prevents inadvertent operation.
+Preventing your batteries from getting kilt in your range bag is reasonably simple.
+Just loosen the front cap about a quarter turn, and you will feel a detent that renders the light inoperable.

-I mentioned earlier that I had more than one TLR-7, the first of them there was a bit of an issue with and that is why I took it apart.
+I mentioned earlier that I had more than one TLR-7, the first of them.
+There was a bit of an issue, and that is why I took it apart.
 The light would flicker during dry fire every time the firing pin dropped.
-Now Streamlight has addressed the problem and it is no longer an issue, but it should be noted that it was an issue for the first few months the light was on the market.
-Instead of repairing my test sample, Streamlight elected to send out a second light which gave me the chance to take one apart without ruining good gear.
+Now Streamlight has addressed the problem, and it is no longer an issue, but it should be noted that it was an issue for the first few months the light was on the market.
+Instead of repairing my test sample, Streamlight elected to send out a second light, allowing me to take one apart without ruining good gear.